The remote Archipelago of San Jose offers spectacular coastal scenery, fine camping beaches and due to its proximity,

 - Paddling time: 3-5 hours a day

-- Trip Style: Co-operatively Catered for scheduled trips ( Fully Catered available for private trips ).
+- Trip Style: Co-operatively Catered and Fully Catered .

 - Season: November, December, April and May